Confessions on a Dance Floor: Recording

 "We spent five or six weeks in my apartment; the studio used to be upstairs in the loft.
 I would work on a track overnight, then she would come in and we'd start messing around.
 She would do vocal melodies and I would come up with a few ideas, and then she'd go, 'Okay, I'm gonna go home and think about it.'
 Then she'd come back the next day and have the hook for "Hung Up" or the chorus for "Sorry".
 Then I would carry on working on more tracks to keep us going.
 It was more of a really fluid and almost childlike environment than anything that seemed too serious."

 — —Stuart Price on collaborating with Madonna.

-The first three songs that were written for the album were "Hung Up", "Sorry" and "Future Lovers" In an interview with Billboard, Madonna commented that the recording process was a give-and-take situation.
+The first three songs written for the album were "Hung Up", "Sorry" and "Future Lovers".
+In an interview with Billboard, Madonna described the recording process as a give-and-take situation.
 According to her, Price used to stay up all night working on the songs.
-This was helped by the fact that he is a DJ and is used to staying awake all night.
+This was helped by his experience as a DJ, which made him accustomed to staying awake all night.
 This gave Madonna the chance to work on other aspects of the compositions.
-She noted the fact that she and Price had opposite characteristics, which helped in their collaboration.
+She noted that she and Price had opposite characteristics, which helped in their collaboration.
 The songs were mainly recorded at Price's home.
 Madonna said:

 We did a lot of recording at his house.
-I'd come by in the morning and Stuart would answer the door in his stocking feet - as he'd been up all night.
+I'd come by in the morning and Stuart would answer the door in his stocking feet – as he'd been up all night.
 I'd bring him a cup of coffee and say, 'Stuart, your house is a mess, there's no food in the cupboard.'
 Then I'd call someone from my house to bring food over for him.
 And then we'd work all day.
 We're very much the odd couple.

-She further elaborated that their camaraderie was also because they had toured together for Madonna's Re-Invention World Tour.
-Hence Madonna reflected that her relationship with Price was more of a brother-sister kind than the formal collaborations she was accustomed to during the recording process.
+She further explained that their camaraderie also came from having toured together for Madonna's Re-Invention World Tour.
+Madonna said her relationship with Price was more like that of siblings than the formal collaborations she was accustomed to during the recording process.

-Music and lyrics
+Composition

 "Can't I love New York the best?
 There's enough room in my heart for other cities, and there's also a bit of irony in the song, you know.
 I actually wrote that while I was on tour and in New York, and I was loving the energy of being here and just feeling like I stuck my finger in an electric socket.
 I can't wait to do it live — I'm going to throw my hair around!"